Research Methodology

 - Stimulus detection (threshold).
 This is usually done using a stimulus perception test for each basic taste: caffeine/quinine (bitter), citric acid (sour), NaCl (salt), sucrose (sweet), MSG (umami).

-- Recognition and differentiation based on taste intensity, texture, or color.
-This can be done by indirect testing of training samples.
+- Recognition and differentiation based on taste intensity, texture, or colour.
+This can be done by for example by indirect testing of samples are selected for this training.

-- Recognition of description and application of attributes so that every panelist rates the attribute in the same way (e.g. what does stickiness mean?).
+- Recognition of description and application of attributes so that every panellist rates the attribute in the same way (e.g., what does stickiness mean?).

-In the following video, it is shown how a company can train and make use of an analytical panel to characterize and quantify products’ attributes.
+Video 7. an example of how a company can train and make use of an analytical panel to characterise and quantify products’ attributes.

 A group of research participants used to describe properties or modalities of a food product, or differences between food products.